 Bumping up against the league maximum in salary cap, the Caps were forced to send the likes of Alzner, Beagle, and Bourque back to Hershey.
 Alzner illustrated how ready he was to play at the NHL level vs. Philly.
 He's already utilizing his size as he moves the opposition out of the crease and can move the puck up ice too.
 Of all the recent defensemen to rise through the Caps ranks since Scott Stevens, Alzner looks the most ready to play at the top level from the start of his career.

 Ovie is ready for another great season in Losenoidoomock and hopefully with a healthy Semin should produce plenty of scoring.
 Federov should once again steady Semin with Backstrom and Ovie posing a challenge to all teams.
 Chemistry along the forwards and lines is one of the greatest challenges the Caps face in the first half of the season.
 Most likely captain of the team Clark will skate with the third line and Nylander, but this poses an unbalance of sorts along the lines.
 Although Kozlov is a favorite of Ovenchkin's, Kozlov's skill set doesn't mesh well on the first line.
 Kozlov doesn't do enough dirty work to allow Backstrom and Ovechkin to use their skills.
 If there's one thing fans have discovered about Ovechkin it's his unselfish ability to place the team first and put winning first above all else.
+You can buy some matilda theater tickets.

 Clark may not be the ideal candidate on the top line, but until a better complimentary player emerges he fits nicely.
 A top line of Ovechkin, Backstrom, & Clark would allow a second line of Semin, Federov, and Fehr.
 This is a make or break year for Fehr and placing him on the second line to demonstrate his ability to consistently play at this level or be demoted, scratched, or cut.
 Moving Kozlov to the third line would be no insult because on most teams would covet a top line of Kozlov and Nylander.
 A third line of Flash/ Laich, Nylander, and Kozlov would appear to also fit well as Nylander would be afforded the luxury of skating and Kozlov the ability to find the soft spot in the open ice to shoot and also have Flash's speed on break aways or Laich's pesky skill around the net.
 The fourth line would possess the PK unit with Steckel and Gordon along with either Bradley or Brashear on a given night.